teamkaidee/.dotfiles/README.md

 ~/.dotfiles/script/bootstrap
 ```

+# What to do next?

+- You might want to consider using Alfred 3 instead of OSX's Spotlight.
+- Switch `Cmd + Space` to switch language input.
+- Switch `Option + Space` to start Alfred

 # WTF is Dotfiles?

 [Dotfiles](https://dotfiles.github.io/) is a bootstrap script to automate the setup of your softwares, configurations, and environment.